subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-1/cred-1_description.md

 ## Examples

-- Using pxethiefy from a Linux machine with network access to retrieve a PXE media file with no password set
+Using pxethiefy from a Linux machine with network access to retrieve a PXE media file with no password set:
 ```
 testsubject4@sphere4:~$ sudo python3 pxethiefy.py explore -i eth0 -a atlas.aperture.local